 Packing is an inevitable step before traveling.
-In addition to the typical items, such as your passport, there are a couple of useful things for us while traveling in Japan.
+In addition to the typical items, such as your passport, there are a couple of useful things that we now pack for Japan.
 Sure, they can all be purchased once you have landed.
 But we prefer to bring them with us to save time and money.
 After all, the items listed below don’t take up much space.

 Important: If you bring an Electric Suitcase or Smart Suitcase to Japan, please don’t ride it.
-There have been cases where tourists who rode their electric suitcases were arrested, as the suitcase was treated as a vehicle.
+There have been cases where tourists who rode their electric suitcases were arrested, as the electric suitcases were treated as vehicles.

 Please note that we get a small commission from Amazon for the referred sale.